Megillat Esther: Repairing Sha’ul’s Mistake

 Question 9

-Hamedata may have been a well-known character for whom we no longer have any records.
+Hamedata may have been a well-known character at the time, for whom we no longer have any records.
 You may point out that we have lost many ancient books mentioned in the Tanakh, such as Sefer Milchamot Hashem (Bemidbar 21:14), Sefer HaYashar (Yehoshua 10:13), and even Divrei HaYamim LeMalchut Paras Umadai (Megillat Esther 2:23).
+Another factor to keep in mind is that this account had to pass the censors; if there were others with the name Haman, they would not want to be confused with the eventual villain and traitor to the king.

 Despite this drawback, we can still conclude that the author is associating Haman with Amalek.
 Perhaps s/he does not say it explicitly because there is no direct proof.
 Or, it is possible that Haman displayed certain characteristics of blind hatred towards Jews including the desire for their physical annihilation, and this indicates that he was either the physical descendant of Amalek or a spiritual heir.
 This would be similar to the way Nazis are considered the descendants of Amalek, even though there is no chronological evidence for this claim.